 ATK – then named Atletico de Kolkata – was the first club in the ISL to be partly owned by a European giant when La Liga side Atletico Madrid partly owned stakes for three years.
 The Kolkata-based side did well to win two league titles but the partnership eventually fell off.

 FC Pune City, when the ISL had started, had a partnership with Fiorentina with the Serie A club helping the Stallions on the technical side of affairs.
-However, the partnership eventually fell off within three years.
+However, the partnership eventually ended within three years.
 Similarly, Delhi Dynamos had an association with Feyenoord which saw the club bring in some Dutch coaches and players.
-But once again, nothing fruitful came off the association and it eventually ended.
+But once again, nothing fruitful came off the association and it ended.

 Earlier this year, German side Borussia Monchengladbach signed an MoU with the then I-League defending champions Minerva Punjab.
 This partnership was established with a vision of development at the grassroot level and the possibility of player-exchanges.
 However, there have been no developments on these fronts yet.

 Just a week later, Switzerland club FC Basel and Chennai City FC announced a partnership, with the former buying a 26 per cent stake in the I-League side.
 It is a significant agreement and there has been some movement in terms of youth level coaching.

 Bengaluru FC have also done a technical tie-up with Rangers but the scale of the involvement does not even come close to what Man City are doing with Mumbai City.

 Other European giants have established 'Soccer Schools' in the country but that have more or less been marketing gimmicks.
 In fact, no major club has delved into the country with a long-term vision or with genuine intent to help develop the sport.